gradle/gradle/subprojects/docs/src/docs/release/notes.md

 If you are using Gradle to build native code (e.g. C/C++), the news gets even better with the introduction of [parallel compilation](#parallel-native-compilation).

+Memory consumption has also been reduced when compiling Java source code with Java 7 and 8, which can significantly improve compile times for large Java projects.

 Other highlights include [support for Amazon S3 dependency repositories](#support-for-amazon-web-services-s3-backed-repositories) and [support for using annotation processors with Groovy code](#support-for-“annotation-processing”-of-groovy-code) and more.